 The Paralegal Institute offers an opportunity for you to add a competitive edge to your pursuit of a position in the Paralegal field by offering a Paralegal Certificate program.
 We also offer Paralegal Continuing Education programs that can help you keep that competitive edge as you pursue advanced career opportunities.

-Once you successfully complete the courses outlined below, you will be eligible to sit for the National Association for Legal Assistants (NALA) Certification Exam.
+Once you successfully complete the courses outlined below and meet the requirements**, you will be eligible to sit for the National Association for Legal Assistants (NALA) Certification Exam.

 We offer open enrollment within our Paralegal programs, thus you may register at any time.
 We give you up to one year to complete the Paralegal Certificate program.
 However, completion of the Paralegal Certificate program depends solely on the study schedule you set for yourself.
 We recommend that you maintain a consistent submission of lessons.